Shichimi Togarashi is classified as Furikake seasoning or not

-Shichimi Togarashi and Furikake are 2 condiments that represent Japan, which both consist of mini flakes and are sprinkled on food when used.
+Shichimi Togarashi (simply Shichimi) and Furikake are condiments representing Japan, which consist of mini flakes sprinkled on food when used.

-If you only hear that, you might think that they are the same kind of condiments.
+If you only hear that, you might think they are the same thing.

-But Furikake and Shichimi Togarashi (also Ichimi Togarashi) are different things and in general Shichimi Togarashi isn’t classified as a Furikake.
+But Furikake and Shichimi Togarashi (also Ichimi Togarashi) are different in many ways, and Shichimi isn’t a Furikake seasoning.

 Ingredients